E-J-bl/rustproject/README.md

 Therefore, for now the program will be spawned as a child only when it is needed (killed the second it finishes) and will just read a file from memory.

 ---
-No files are for public distribution and are the sole intellectual property of the owner unless otherwise explicitly stated.
+No files are for public distribution and the creator is the sole intellectual property of the owner unless otherwise explicitly stated.